dmytro-ustynov/OS-helper/README.md

 docker run --name nginx_container -d -p 8080:80 nginx
 ```

-This command will start contaiiner from image `nginx`, and will redirect port 8080 from host machine to 80 port inside docker container.
+This command will start container from image `nginx`, and will redirect port 8080 from host machine to 80 port inside docker container.

+`--name` - sets the name of the container

+`-d` - runs container in detached mode

+`-p` - redirects ports from host to container

 To check running containers: